m-nakamura145/Resume/README.md

 Tokyo, Japan
 2016/10 - Current

-* Implemented scalable microservices api for iOS,Web Client using Ruby on Rails and Golang
+* Implemented scalable microservices api for iOS,Web Client using Ruby on Rails
 * Implemented triple asynchronous jobs using Sidekiq
-* Refactored database tables with more than 20 million records on MySQL
+* Refactored database tables with more than 40 million records on MySQL
-* Built Kubernetes Cluster and deployment automation on Google Kubernetes Engine using CircleCI and Google Container Registry
 * Worked effectively with design teams to develop efficient software using the data analyzed by SQL
-* Worked effectively with customer success team to resolve customer's problems team using slack app
+* Created an environment where all the people inside the company can see the data and the customer success team can effectively use the data to approach customers

 ## Backend Engineer & Team Lead | Recruit Holdings Co., Ltd.
 Tokyo, Japan
 2015/4 - 2016/9

-* Implemented api for iOS Client using Spring Framework
+* Investigated the log and found a bug where middleware unintentionally erased cookies and fixed a bug that the application unintentionally logs out
 * Implemented Closure Table Model using Ruby on Rails on MySQL
-* Improved team productivity with Scrum

 ## Sofware Engineer Intern | Cookpad Inc.
 Tokyo, Japan
 2014/6 - 2014/12

-* Implemented api for Web Client
+* Implemented api for Web Client using Ruby on Rails

 # Education
 Master of Engineering, Computer Science<br>